What is Rotavirus?

 Rotavirus is a viral infection that causes severe diarrhea and vomiting in young children.
 If left untreated, it can lead to dehydration, which can be life-threatening.

-Before the introduction of the rotavirus vaccine recommendation in the United States in 2006, nearly every child was infected with the virus by age 5.
+Before the introduction of the rotavirus vaccine in the United States in 2006, nearly every child was infected with the virus by age 5.
 Between 2006 and 2019 rotavirus vaccine prevented an estimated 140,000 deaths among children worldwide.

 On this page, you can explore how rotavirus spreads, whether rotavirus is seasonal, what the symptoms are, how long someone is contagious, and how to prevent rotavirus.